Hamad bin Jassim bin Jaber Al Thani: Business and wealth

 In 2021, the Sunday Times Rich List estimated his net worth at £2 billion.

+In 2025, Hamad was involved in a high-profile legal and public relations dispute with Irish property magnate Paddy McKillen.

+Use of Private Aircraft by US president

+In May 2025, reports emerged that US president Donald Trump was considering acquiring a Boeing 747-8 aircraft owned by Hamad.
+The aircraft, bearing the tail number P4-HBJ, was originally delivered to Qatar Amiri Flight in 2012 but later transferred to Global Jet Isle of Man and used privately by Hamad after his retirement from political office.
+Although some media initially described the jet as a "gift from Qatar," subsequent reporting clarified that the aircraft was no longer owned by the Qatari state but was instead part of Hamad’s private portfolio of assets.
+The incident drew criticism from observers and protest groups, who highlighted Hamad's past support for Hamas and alleged misuse of wealth and political influence following his departure from government service.

 Donations

 In June 2022, The Times reported that between 2011 and 2015 Prince Charles accepted €3 million in cash from Hamad.
 The funds were said to be in the form of €500 notes, handed over in person in three tranches, in a suitcase, holdall and Fortnum & Mason carrier bags.
 Charles' meetings with Hamad did not appear in the Court Circular.
 Coutts collected the cash and each payment was deposited into the accounts of The Prince of Wales's Charitable Fund.
 A Clarence House spokesperson stated that the appropriate covenants were carried out, and it was the "donor's choice" to make the donations in cash, after which the trustees "discussed the governance and donor relationship" and the auditors "signed off on the donation after a specific enquiry during the audit".
 There is no evidence that the payments were illegal or that it was not intended for the money to go to the charity.
 The Charity Commission for England and Wales announced they would review the information and determine if "there is any role for the Commission in this matter".